-We consistently find large positive effects on local employment and income.
-These are larger than what can be explained by direct government spending on park budgets, and indicate substantial multiplier effects on the local economy from visitors.
+We consistently find large positive effects on local employment and income, and these are not restricted to the "crown jewel" National Parks.
+These effects are larger than what can be explained by direct government spending on park budgets, and indicate substantial multiplier effects on the local economy from visitors.
 Comparing different designation changes suggests that increased visitation is a necessary condition for increased employment and incomes.

 Conservation policy in the US has undergone several changes over the past decade, putting the spotlight on the economic effects of conservation.
-The National Park System has served as a model for conservation efforts around the world, and the tradeoffs between conservation and development are a particularly salient question in developing countries.
+The National Park System has also served as a model for conservation efforts around the world, and the tradeoffs between conservation and development are a particularly salient question in developing countries.
 Our study provides evidence that may help inform some of these policy discussions.